DoctorDragon/l4d2-tourney-rules/rules.md

 After the ready-up for the first half of each map, changing `cl_interp` and `cl_interp_ratio` values is forbidden until both halves of the round are complete.

-#####6.5 Addon toggling
-Aside from exceptions provided in Section 6.2.1, enabling or disabling addons or modifying files after the first ready-up is strictly forbidden, even when disconnecting or reconnecting from the server.

 ##Section 7: Behavior and etiquette